EbenKouao/pi-smart-cam/README.md

 -	Web Application - Camera App Client

 ## Requirements:
-- This project builds on top of the [Pi Camera Stream Flask Repo](https://github.com/EbenKouao/pi-camera-stream-flask).
-- Install and setup the following dependencies.
+- **This project builds on top of the [Pi Camera Stream Flask Repo](https://github.com/EbenKouao/pi-camera-stream-flask).** It's highly recommended to install and setup the following dependencies.

 ## Preconditions
-* Raspberry Pi 4, 2GB is recommended for optimal performance.
+* Raspberry Pi 4, 4GB+ is recommended for optimal performance.
 However you can use a Pi 3 or older, you may see a increase in latency.
-* Raspberry Pi 4 Camera Module or Pi HQ Camera Module (Newer version)
+* Raspberry Pi 4 Camera Module or Pi HQ Camera Module (Newer version) - USB Camera also Supported
 * Python 3 recommended.